 Stop VM Sprawl Before It’s Too Late!

-In these cases you end up with valuable resources burning cycles on storage, server and network hardware for nothing – thus they are vZombies (BTW – I started using this term years ago) and candidates for the VMware health check report.
+When sprawl happens you end up with valuable resources burning cycles on storage, servers, and network hardware for nothing.
+They are vZombies (BTW – I started using this term years ago) and prefect candidates for decommission.

 2. Retire Old Server Hardware that is OOW and EOL